str0mboli/IPRecon/README.md

 Once the program runs, You will be prompted for an AbuseIPDB API key.
 You can get an API key free at [AbuseIPDB.com](https://www.abuseipdb.com/)

+FERNET API ENCRYPTION

-After you enter your API key it will be saved within a .txt file.
-Going forward you will not need to reenter your API.
+After you enter your API key, it is saved as an ecrypted file using AES and fernet technologies.
+You wont have to enter your API again.
+As an added bonus, the encrypted file uses your device as the key.
+Even if the API file was stolen it is useless unless ran on the machine that created it.

 ![image](https://github.com/user-attachments/assets/ba421360-4278-4a33-be0e-82487fa3ea2f)